-The digital Platform is for dissemination and receiving data to and from farmers.
-AI data such as rainfall, yield or soil moisture content data from TWIGA partners will be sent through the platform unto the farmers’ mobile phone.
+The Digital Platform is for dissemination and receiving data to and from farmers.
+AI data such as rainfall, yield, or soil moisture content data from TWIGA partners will be sent through the platform to the farmers’ mobile phones.
 The farmers will be able to send the size of their farm, the GPS coordinates of the farm, type of index insurance (weather index or yield index) through their mobile phone through the platform.
 The farmers will pay the premium through mobile money technology and a simple insurance policy will be issued to the farmer through the platform onto the farmers’ mobile phone.

 This service provides localised weather forecasts, ranging from 10-day to near real-time, to improve (the timing of) agricultural practices.
 In-situ observations facilitate the provision of accurate local information and (in combination with mobile apps) timely delivery to the farmer.
 The aim is to send alerts (e-mail, SMS, voice message, app notification) to individuals when the weather forecast conditions urge for action.
 For example, putting out fires when wind speeds are above a threshold, taking laundry (or other non-water-resistant things) inside when rain is approaching, bringing cattle to the shade/inside when temperatures are too high or low.

-This early warning system service on flooding in plain areas and settlements in urban areas focuses on Narok County is south western Kenya.
-It is a pilot project centered on understanding the user needs and requirements for climate information and it’s application in decision making.
-It involves collection of in-situ observations and development and provision of weather information for monitoring and forecasting urban flooding to improve the resilience of local communities living in the area.
+This early warning system service on flooding in plain areas and settlements in urban areas focuses on Narok County in southwestern Kenya.
+It is a pilot project centered on understanding the user needs and requirements for climate information and its application in decision making.
+It involves the collection of in-situ observations and development and provision of weather information for monitoring and forecasting urban flooding to improve the resilience of local communities living in the area.

-In South-Africa, where drought is very common, insight on the water availability is crucial for water managers.
-Water managers need tools to easily investigate the volumetric dynamics of dam-lakes, the most important fresh water reservoirs in the area.
-By creating real-time water balances, the most basic tool of a hydrologist, water managers can learn more about their most important water reservoirs and anticipate on water scarcity.
+In South Africa, where drought is very common, insight into water availability is crucial for water managers.
+Water managers need tools to easily investigate the volumetric dynamics of dam-lakes, the most important freshwater reservoirs in the area.
+By creating real-time water balances, the most basic tool of a hydrologist, water managers can learn more about their most important water reservoirs and anticipate water scarcity.

-This service provides water control room with shared country weather- and water related data in order to internationally manage shared catchments.
-The service will consist of a dashboard functionality with the ability to configure traffic-light maps, graphs and other relevant visualizations.
+This service provides a water control room with shared country weather- and water-related data in order to internationally manage shared catchments.
+The service will consist of a dashboard functionality with the ability to configure traffic-light maps, graphs, and other relevant visualizations.

 How humid is my environment?